Lost in Food

 • Start by putting the kettle on to boil and once boiling, fill 2 saucepans with salted boiling water.

-• Place the noodles in the second pan of boiling water and cook as per the instructions on the packet.
-Remove the noodles one minute before the total cook time as you will be cooking for a further minute in the stir fry.
-[So if instructions say cook for 5 minutes, only cook for 4 and drain].
-Set aside.
+• Place the noodles in one of the pans of boiling water and cook as per the instructions on the packet.
+Remove the noodles one minute before the end of the cook time as you will be cooking for a further minute in the stir fry.
+[So if instructions say cook for 5 minutes, only cook for 4].
+Drain and set aside the noodles.

-• Meanwhile cut the broccoli into florets and place into one of the saucepans of boiling water.
+• Meanwhile cut the broccoli into florets and place into the remaining saucepan of boiling water.
 Boil for 2 minutes then drain and plunge into ice cold water to stop the broccoli from cooking any further.
 Set aside.

 • Heat the sunflower oil in a large wok until searing hot.
 Add the onion, garlic, ginger and chilli and cook quickly for 3 minutes.